 5. Take good-quality ginger capsules.

 They can be as effective as Advil.
 It's just too simple.
 I avoided trying it for so long because I just figured I needed something fancy, expensive, and complicated to help my pain.
 Well, I didn't.
 Now, the dosing is important; you want to start taking ginger three days before the first day of expected pain.
 Pain-relieving medications always work better before the pain starts; if you wait until it starts then you're playing catch-up.
 It’s also recommended that you take the ginger during the painful days of your period.
-The recommended dose in the study I refer to here is 250 mg four times a day.
 Unlike ibuprofen, it has no liver or gastrointestinal toxicity.

 Super-simple tips for preventing, reducing, and coping with period pain.
 If you're like me and have spent years miserably trying to alleviate your pain, I hope you're able to try out these techniques and see how you feel.